-- i. giving a true and fair view of the Entity's financial position as at 30 June 2017, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- i. giving a true and fair view of the Entity's financial position as at 30 June 2018, and of its financial performance and its cash flows for the year ended at that date; and - complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.